 Sorce Sonara

-Free tier 40 swipes/day with full AI auto-apply Paid-only
+Free tier 40 swipes/day with full AI auto-apply Public free-tier table not found in crawl

-Pricing model Freemium → paid for higher caps Monthly subscription
+Pricing model Freemium → paid for higher caps Verify during signup/checkout

 Discovery UX Swipe right/left Filter-and-forget